CodeYourFuture/syllabus-archive/js-core-3/week-1/lesson.md

 In teams, the students should have quick discussion about the ways that they have solved bugs or errors they've had in the past.

-When they finish the class should regroup and gather together all the different types of bugs that have happened to them.
+When they finish the discussion we should regroup and gather together all the ways that they have solved bugs in the past

 ##### Thinking like a computer